ZaynIkhlaq/Quran_Journal/README.md

-# 🕊️ Quran Journal
+# Quran Journal

+A simple Streamlit app.
-A simple, beautiful Streamlit app to help you reflect emotionally and spiritually by journaling.
-Get relevant Qur’anic ayahs, gentle comforting messages, and AI-powered emotion detection—all in one place.
+Get relevant Qur’anic ayahs and AI-powered emotion detection—all in one place.
 Forked from Original Creator.
 ---

-## ✨ Features
+## Features

-- **📝 Journal Freely:** Write your thoughts and feelings in a safe space.
 - **📖 Quranic Reflection:** Instantly find relevant ayahs (verses) from the Quran using AI-powered semantic search.
 - **🧠 Emotion Detection:** The app detects your emotional state from your journal entry.
-- **🌿 Comforting Messages:** Receive gentle, Islamic-inspired comfort based on your mood.
 - **🔑 Easy Setup:** Enter your OpenRouter API key directly in the app—no environment variables needed.
 - **⚡ Fast & Lightweight:** Loads pre-computed Quran embeddings directly from GitHub for quick verse matching.